Looking for a good canned food for your cat?

 FINAL THOUGHTS

-Halo Impulse Rabbit is a good grain-free and gluten-free formula, adding 78% moisture to the cat’s diet (that’s excellent) and provides a natural source of protein for cats such as rabbit and chicken.
-Also, the formula has a very good taste that cats appreciate because it’s been cooked with chicken broth instead water.
+Halo Impulse Rabbit is a good grain-free and gluten-free formula, adding 78% moisture to the cat’s diet (that’s excellent) and provides a natural source of protein for cats such as rabbits and chicken.
+Also, the formula has a very good taste that cats appreciate because it’s been cooked with chicken broth instead of water.

-If your cat likes to chew on the wet food Halo Impulse Rabbit is the way to go, but if your feline friend is the “licker/lapper” type, maybe it won’t get used to this food because as I said, this recipe is not the broth/gravy/gel type, it has a hard coarse texture.
+If your cat likes to chew on wet food Halo Impulse Rabbit is the way to go, but if your feline friend is the “licker/lapper” type, maybe it won’t get used to this food because as I said, this recipe is not the broth/gravy/gel type, it has a hard coarse texture.
 My cat didn’t get used to it, she is the type that licks the gravy more than chewing on the food.
+All in all, this is very good wet cat food, mainly because it has 3 good sources of crude proteins, the ingredient “liver” is not the main protein and it provides the moisture cats need.